ashleypean/tandem-quiz-app-challenge/README.md

 Where does the Problem Lie: Unsure where the issue may be coming through in the code, but I suggest starting with ```src/components/QuizDetails ``` and ```src/styles/QuizDetails```

+*** May need to open an official ticket under Issues to keep track of progress.

 #### 2. Overline/Underline Styling is Inconsistent

 Expected Behavior: While hovering over the navigation links, the user should see an underline and overline styling on the active page as well as the link that is being hovered over.